Iamdavidonuh/sim_functions_for_ahnlich/README.md

         cos(0) = A.B / ||A||.||B||
     ```

+An Implementation for most similar items would be a MaxHeap.
+We are looking the closest number to one meaning Max
-An Implementation for most similar items would be a MaxHeap, The smaller the distance between two points, denotes higher similarity
+The smaller the distance between two points, denotes higher similarity

 # Euclidean similarity